Holographic Thermodynamics Requires a Chemical Potential for Color: Holographic black hole thermodynamics

-By comparing \eqref{firstlawL} and \eqref{cftfirstlaw} we see that the pressure~$p$ satisfies the CFT equation of state $E = (d-1) p V$, and the chemical potential $\mu$ fulfils the Euler equation \eqref{euler}.
-This shows that our dictionary \eqref{chemicalstatic} for the chemical potential is consistent, since the same expression follows from equating bulk and boundary free energy and from matching the ``first laws''.
+By comparing \eqref{firstlawL} and \eqref{cftfirstlaw} we see that the pressure~$p$ satisfies the CFT equation of state, $E = (d-1) p V$, and the chemical potential $\mu$ fulfils the Euler equation \eqref{euler}.
+This shows that our dictionary \eqref{chemicalstatic} for the chemical potential is consistent, since the same expression follows from equating bulk and boundary free energy and from matching the ``first laws.''
 Note that we only used the scaling properties $V \sim L^{d-1}$ and $C \sim L^{d-1}/G$ to arrive at \eqref{cftfirstlaw}, but did not need their proportionality constants, because the fractions $dV/V$ and $dC/C$ appear in the first law and hence the proportionality constants drop out.

-As an aside, we mention that the precise match between the ``first laws'' can be generalized to charged Lifshitz black holes~\cite{Tarrio:2011de} by replacing the holographic dictionary with: $ E = M L^{1-z} , \, T = (\kappa/2\pi) L^{1-z}$ and $\tilde \Phi = \Phi / L^z$ (see Appendices~C~and~D).
-The extended first law \eqref{staticfirstlaw} with $J=0$ still holds for Lifshitz black holes \cite{Brenna:2015pqa}, and is dual to the fundamental equation \eqref{cftfirstlaw}, if $p$ satisfies the Lifshitz equation of state $z E = (d-1)pV$ and $\mu$ the Euler equation \cite{Vissernew}.\\
+As an aside, we mention that the precise match between the first laws can be generalized to charged Lifshitz black holes~\cite{Tarrio:2011de} by replacing the holographic dictionary with: $ E = M L^{1-z} , \, T = (\kappa/2\pi) L^{1-z}$ and $\tilde \Phi = \Phi / L^z$ (see Appendices~\ref{appA}~and~\ref{appDnew}).
+The extended first law \eqref{staticfirstlaw} with $J=0$ still holds for Lifshitz black holes \cite{Brenna:2015pqa}, and is dual to the fundamental equation \eqref{cftfirstlaw}, if $p$ satisfies the Lifshitz equation of state $z E = (d-1)pV$ and $\mu$ satisfies the Euler relation \cite{Vissernew}.